 9 Common Pottery Wheel Mistakes and How to Fix Them

-Pottery, just like any form of art, does not have a specific set of rules.
+Pottery, like any art form, does not have a specific set of rules.
 Creativity knows no bounds, and you can never go wrong with your creation.
 However, it does not mean that you can just go ahead and craft whatever you like.
-You may not have to work within pottery making rules, but you must familiarize yourself with the nature of Clay and the way it reacts.
+You may not have to work within pottery-making rules, but you must familiarize yourself with the nature of Clay and the way it reacts.

 It takes years to become a master in Pottery, and just like anything you learn, you can expect to make mistakes along the way.